 Garay's trova Perla Marina performed by famed Cuban singer-songwriter Silvio Rodriguez:

-The French ConnectionA great influx of French immigrants to Cuba occurred in 1801 when tens of thousands of French colonials, their slaves, and free blacks fled the slave revolution that would result in the first black republic in the New World, Haiti.
+The French ConnectionA great influx of French immigrants to Cuba occurred during the Haitian Revolution when tens of thousands of French colonials, their slaves, and free blacks fled the slave revolt that birthed the first Black republic in the New World, Haiti, in 1804.
 The elite French immigrants changed the backwater port of Santiago de Cuba into an enclave of shady coffee plantations and haciendas where elegant dances were held.
 As an indirect consequence of the Napoleonic wars, the French were expelled from Cuba in 1809.
 Most resettled in New Orleans.

 With the restoration of peace between Spain and France in 1814, many French emigrants were allowed to return to Santiago de Cuba.
 Through the mid-nineteenth century other French colonists and nationals emigrated to the Oriente.
 [Wikipedia]

 The French left their mark on Cuban music with the introduction of the piano, the popularization of the flute, and the contradanza.

 Theatrical Music in CubaCuba's first theater opened in Havana, in 1775.
 The grand theaters, opera houses, music conservatories, and concert halls of Havana did not appear until the early 20th century.

 Theaters in the 19th century were the outlet for popular music and dance, such as the Bufos Cubanos, vaudevillian variety shows with stereotyped black characters performed by whites in blackface, a practice brought by visiting minstrel show companies from the United States.
 Black performers excelled in improvised satirical songs known as guarachas.